sigsep/sigsep-mus-db/docs/usage.rst

 Create estimates for SiSEC evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Setting up mustools
+Setting up musdb
 '''''''''''''''''''

-Simply import the mustools package in your main python function:
+Simply import the musdb package in your main python function:

 .. code:: python

-   import mustools
+   import musdb

-   mus = mustools.DB(
+   mus = musdb.DB(
-       root_dir='path/to/mustools/',
+       root_dir='path/to/musdb/',
    )

-The ``root_dir`` is the path to the mustools dataset folder.
+The ``root_dir`` is the path to the musdb dataset folder.
 Instead of ``root_dir`` it can also be set system-wide.
-Just ``export MUS_PATH=/path/to/mustools`` inside your terminal environment.
+Just ``export MUS_PATH=/path/to/musdb`` inside your terminal environment.

 Test if your separation function generates valid output
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''